-- 1. The C.R.O. shall prepare and provide a complaint form which shall require complaints to indicate - 1. their names and student identification numbers; - 2. the specific bylaw and section, rule, or regulation that has allegedly been contravened; - 3. the specific individual or group that is alleged to be in contravention; - 4. the specific facts which constitute the alleged contravention; and - 5. the evidence for these facts. - Where a complaint is received within twelve (12) working hours of the alleged contravention, and where the original complaint form is provided to the C.R.O., the C.R.O. shall rule on that complaint. - 3.
-The C.R.O. shall provide a copy of the complaint form, with the complainant's student identification number blacked out, to each respondent.
+1. The C.R.O. shall prepare and provide a complaint form which shall require complaints to indicate

-- 4. Where a complaint is received and is found to be complete as set out in Section 37(1), the C.R.O. shall rule on the complaint within forty-eight (48) hours of receiving the complaint. - 1.
-If the C.R.O. requires more time to investigate the complaint they shall, prior to the deadline: - 1.
+- a. their names and student identification numbers; - b. the specific bylaw and section, rule, or regulation that has allegedly been contravened; - c. the specific individual or group that is alleged to be in contravention; - d. the specific facts which constitute the alleged contravention; and - e. the evidence for these facts. - 2.
+Where a complaint is received within twelve (12) working hours of the alleged contravention, and where the original complaint form is provided to the C.R.O., the C.R.O. shall rule on that complaint. - 3.
+The C.R.O. shall provide a copy of the complaint form, with the complainant's student identification number blacked out, to each respondent. - 4.
+Where a complaint is received and is found to be complete as set out in Section 37(1), the C.R.O. shall rule on the complaint within forty-eight (48) hours of receiving the complaint. - a.
+If the C.R.O. requires more time to investigate the complaint they shall, prior to the deadline: - i.
 Notify, via e-mail, the Chief Tribune of D.I.E.
-Board with: - 1.
-The reason for extension of the investigation period; and - 2.
-The anticipated date and time the ruling will be released, not to exceed 72 hours after the deadline. - 2.
-Provide a carbon copy to the complainant and the Manager of Discover Governance. - 2.
+Board with: - a.
+The reason for extension of the investigation period; and - b.
+The anticipated date and time the ruling will be released, not to exceed 72 hours after the deadline. - ii.
+Provide a carbon copy to the complainant and the Manager of Discover Governance. - b.
 The C.R.O. shall include this notification as an appendix to the final ruling. - 5.
-The C.R.O. shall post all of their rulings, including - 1. a summary of the complaint; - 2. a list of parties to the complaint; - 3. where the C.R.O. fails to possess jurisdiction as set out in Section 38, a summary of the reasons for this finding; - 4. a listing of all bylaws, rules, and regulations that apply; - 5. a finding regarding the facts; - 6. a ruling regarding the alleged contravention; - 7. the penalty assigned, if any; - 8. the time the ruling was posted; and - 9. the time limit for appeal.
+The C.R.O. shall post all of their rulings, including - a. a summary of the complaint; - b. a list of parties to the complaint; - c. where the C.R.O. fails to possess jurisdiction as set out in Section 38, a summary of the reasons for this finding; - d. a listing of all bylaws, rules, and regulations that apply; - e. a finding regarding the facts; - f. a ruling regarding the alleged contravention; - g. the penalty assigned, if any; - h. the time the ruling was posted; and - i. the time limit for appeal.